-We run Singing Hands Educational Concerts in a wide range of settings for various groups and organisations such as Down’s Syndrome Support Groups, Portage Groups, respite settings, SEN playgroups, “Disability Rocks” (inclusive music festivals) and London Zoo and Whipsnade Zoo Special Children’s Day.
+We run Singing Hands Educational Concerts and large-scale Live Events in a wide range of settings for various groups and organisations such as Down’s Syndrome Support Groups, Portage Groups, respite settings, SEN playgroups, “Disability Rocks” (inclusive music festivals) and London Zoo and Whipsnade Zoo Special Children’s Day.
 Our performances are fully adaptable depending on the needs of the event organisers and we can cater for smaller specialist groups to large theatre-based events.

 Children’s Hospital Schools & Hospices

 As parents of disabled children ourselves, we are particularly passionate about our sessions at Great Ormond Street Hospital School and Evelina Children’s Hospital School in London.

 Every Tuesday during term-time we work at GOSH Children’s Hospital School.
 This involves working on the wards with various children – many of whom are long-term patients at the hospital.
 We are fortunate to be the ‘ladies in red’ (so we do not get mixed up with nursing staff in blue) and the children know we are coming to join them for learning and fun.
 Each bedside session is bespoke and responds to the child’s individual learning needs.
 The sessions are just magical and the experience at each bedside is always unique.